tredly/tredly-api/README.md

 Tredly API server will be listening port 65223 and will be accessible over HTTPS protocol.

 Installation script will create default administrative account "admin" with password "password".
-Please, do not forget to change it later.
+Please, do not forget to change it later (use `service tredlyapi config`).

 ## Usage